 What a Programming Job Involves

-Computer programmers and software programmers spend the majority of their time writing code that then becomes a specific program that solves a certain issue or problem for a company, or that tells a computer what to do.
-Programming tasks can be done within a physical office located at an employer’s company or it can be accomplished in a freelance environment in a programmer’s home.
+Computer programmers and software programmers spend the majority of their time writing code.
+This code then solves a certain issue or problem for a company, or that tells a computer what to do.
+Programming tasks can be done in a physical office or in a programmer’s home.

 These positions typically require a Bachelor’s degree in computer science or some type of information technology specialty.
 While some programmers are self-taught and can get jobs or freelance projects with just an associate’s degree, all programmers have to know at least a few programming languages as described later on in this roundup.